 Determinant

 The determinant is a special number that can be calculated from a square matrix.
-The determinant of a matrix A is usually denoted as det(A) or |A|.
-The determinant provides important information about the matrix and the linear map it represents.
+The determinant provides important information about the matrix and the linear map it represents, such as whether the matrix is invertible or the system of equations it represents has a unique solution.

 The computation becomes more complex for larger square matrices, often involving recursion and the concept of minors and cofactors.